-‘Sanctuary’ laws latest immigration battle to draw Supreme Court’s attention
+‘Sanctuary’ laws are latest immigration battle to draw Supreme Court’s attention

 “The DOJ’s contentions stretch the statutory language beyond hope of recognition,” Selya wrote.

 Legal resistance from the left and Democratic-led states to President Trump’s crackdown on undocumented immigrants is being waged at the high court and in courthouses across the country.
-The Supreme Court has already heard arguments about whether the administration illegally tried to repeal Obama’s program to protect from deportation immigrants brought to this country as children, the Deferred Action for Childhood Arrivals (DACA).
+The Supreme Court has already heard arguments about whether the administration illegally tried to repeal Obama’s program to protect from deportation immigrants brought to this country as children, the Deferred Action for Childhood Arrivals.
 A decision could come at any time.

-And a separate but related “sanctuary” case from California already is under consideration by the justices, and they could announce as soon as Monday whether to review it in their new term in the fall.
+And a separate but related “sanctuary” case from California already is under consideration by the justices, and they could announce as soon as Monday whether to review it in their fall term.

 The administration is challenging a California law that generally instructs law enforcement not to cooperate with federal immigration agents, such as by refusing requests for notifications about when immigrants might be released from custody.

-The law was passed just after Trump took office but has newfound importance as concerns over coronavirus have prompted local officials to want to thin the detained population.
+The law was passed just after Trump took office but has newfound importance as concerns over the coronavirus outbreak have prompted local officials to want to thin the detained population.

 A panel of the U.S. Court of Appeals for the 9th Circuit agreed with a district judge who ruled for California, rejecting the administration’s argument that the lack of cooperation undermines federal immigration policy.